pygumby/progfun1-course-notes/notes/week_2.md

   =  true
   `````

-+ With integers, we can write `x + y`, however, with `Rational`s we must do `r.add(s)`.
-In Scala, we can eliminate using
++ With integers, we can write `x + y`, however, with `Rational`s we must write `r.add(s)`.
+In Scala, we can solve this using:

   1. Infix notation
   2. Relaxed identifiers

 + Using infix notation, we can write `r add s` instead of `r.add(s)`.
 Any method with one parameter can be used like an infix operator.

-+ In Scala, an identifier are not confined to being alphanumeric.
-Instead, they can be
++ In Scala, identifiers are not confined to being alphanumeric.
+Instead, they can be:

   + Alphanumeric: Starting with a letter, followed by a sequence of letters or numbers. (`_` counts as a letter in this definition.)
   + Symbolic: Starting with an operator symbol, e.g., `+` or `-`, followed by other operator symbols.